mcdevzofcZour/heckeruwu/README.md

 ![Permission 2](./docs/images/perm2-apuppet.jpg)
 ![Permission 2](./docs/images/perm2-settings.jpg)

-The app on Google play points to the public aPuppet server (srv.apuppet.org) by default.
+The app on Google play points to the public Headwind Remote server (srv.headwind-remote.com) by default.
 You can change the server URL and secret in the app settings:

 ![Settings Screen](./docs/images/settings.jpg)